spastorino/all-hands-2020/src/tickets.md

 - **“Individual” ticket: 500€.** A “individual” ticket covers roughly the cost for a single person to attend the all hands, including catering and venue.
 - **“Solidarity” ticket:** **1000€.** A “solidarity” ticket is a lightweight form of sponsorship.
 It covers the cost for yourself and then sponsors the cost of one other ticket.
-- “**Sponsorship” ticket: 5000€.** A “sponsorship” ticket covers the cost for yourself as well as nine other people.
+- **“Sponsorship” ticket: 5000€.** A “sponsorship” ticket covers the cost for yourself as well as nine other people.
 If your company is interested in purchasing one of these tickets, reach out to the event organizers.
     - Sponsoring companies will be publicly acknowledged in a blog post and thanked during and after the event.

 ## Sponsorship